wolfmannic/VM-Packages/README.md

 1. Package source code committed
 2. Package built and pushed to MyGet repository
    - A built packages is a `.nupkg` file that's essentially a ZIP file of the package source code
-   - GitHub automation scripts should perform building/pushing to MyGet; however, repo admins may need to manually build/push packages occasionally
+   - GitHub actions will should perform building/pushing to MyGet; however, repo admins may need to manually build/push packages occasionally
 3. User runs installation script for:
    - [FLARE-VM](https://github.com/mandiant/flare-vm)
    - [Commando-VM](https://github.com/mandiant/commando-vm)